discoproject/disco/doc/start/tutorial.rst

 browser at ``http://localhost:8989`` (or some other port where you run the Disco master) which lets you follow the progress of your job in real-time.

+You can also set the environment variable ``DISCO_EVENTS=1`` to see job events on your console instead of the web UI.

 What next?
 ----------